-1. Athletes must have competed in the next lower division for one season, earned the ranking in that division to be invited to World Wake Surfing Championship or podium at Worlds.
+1. Athletes must have competed in the next lower division for one season, earned the ranking in that division to be invited to move up a division at the following year's World Wake Surfing Championship.
 This will be an invitation, not an obligation and it is not mandatory for the athlete to move up.
-However, after two consecutive seasons in the same division, if an thlete exhibits extraordinary skill relative to the other riders in that division, they me be asked to move up a division.
+However, after two consecutive seasons in the same division, if an athlete exhibits extraordinary skill relative to the other riders in that division, they me be asked to move up a division.
 This is at the discretion of the WSWS.

 IF ANY RULE OR REGULATION HAS NOT BEEN COVERED IN THIS DOCUMENT, ALL RULING AND REGULATIONS GOES BACK TO THE WWA RULE BOOK.
-ANY

-QUESTIONS OR CONCERNS CAN BE EMAILED TO INFO.wsws@centurion-supreme.
-SUPREME.COM
+ANY QUESTIONS OR CONCERNS CAN BE EMAILED TO INFO.WSWS@CENTURION-SUPREME.COM